 There are several variations of Headstand.
 The other most common variation is Sirsasana 2, also called Tripod Headstand.
 Don’t miss my Tripod Headstand post.

-When performed with proper alignment, the common benefits of Sirsasana are:
+When performed with proper alignment, the common benefits of Sirsasana are that it:

-- Strengthen the supporting muscles of the spine, shoulders and neck.
+- Strengthens the supporting muscles of your spine, shoulders and neck.